 Many people find it helpful to have their clinician walk them through what they’re doing.

-Depending on your needs, this could mean questioning the process prior to the actual procedure or asking the clinician to verbalize what’s happening each step of the way.
+Depending on your needs, this could mean questioning the process before the actual procedure or asking the clinician to verbalize what’s happening each step of the way.

-If you’re into meditation — or willing to give it a try — this is the perfect time to put it into practice.
+If you’re into meditation — or willing to try — this is the perfect time to put it into practice.

 Some folks find that counting down from 100 or even counting sheep can be a helpful distraction from what your clinician is doing.
 Others rely on guided meditation apps to help redirect their focus.